Fighting Hunger With Peanuts, Potassium & Plumpy’Sup

 Enter: our ready-to-use therapeutic foods, like Plumpy’Sup – made from peanuts.
 Foods like Plumpy’Sup are specifically designed to prevent and treat chronic malnutrition among children between six months and five years old.

-The fortified peanut-based paste was developed 20 years ago by a French scientist who led the way in revolutionizing malnutrition treatment.
+The fortified peanut-based paste was developed over 20 years ago by a French scientist who led the way in revolutionizing malnutrition treatment.
 With Plumpy’Sup, families who don’t have access to water or electricity can feed their children this pre-packaged, ready-to-eat food that requires no cooking or water.

 The high-tech mix of peanut paste, vegetable fat, dry skimmed milk, sugar and whey protein is designed to be eaten directly from the packet as a crucial supplement to a child’s diet and breastfeeding.
 And, because it’s oil-based and low in moisture, Plumpy’Sup is highly resistant to bacterial contamination, giving it a long shelf life.
 The product’s sweetness also makes it a hit with young children.